NVIDIA/aistore/docs/_posts/2021-12-15-whats-new-in-v3.8.md

 categories: aistore
 ---

 AIStore v3.8 is a significant upgrade delivering [long-awaited features, stabilization fixes, and performance improvements](https://github.com/NVIDIA/aistore/releases/tag/3.8).
-There's also the cumulative effect of continuous functional and stress testing.
-Combined with (continuous) refactoring to optimize and reinforce the codebase, this creates a certain sense of achieved *milestone*.
+There's also the cumulative effect of continuous functional and stress testing combined with (continuous) refactoring to optimize and reinforce the codebase.

-Speaking of which, here's what's new:
+In other words, a certain achieved *milestone* that includes:

 ## Storage cleanup